 What is Web Service?

 Over the last few years, web services have gained extreme popularity in its usage and practise.
 From small businesses to huge organizations, every individual is investing in web services and enjoying its numerous benefits.
-The term ‘Web services’ can be defined as the mechanism or a medium of communication through which two applications or machines exchange information irrespective of their underline function, architecture and technology.
+The term ‘Web services’ can be defined as the mechanism or a medium of communication through which two applications or machines exchange information irrespective of their underline function, architecture, and technology.
+Other features of web services are:

 Why are Web Services Necessary?